 NOTE—doing this will revoke all API keys* issued to that user, meaning that anything created with an application using those keys will no longer work.

-*as mentioned above, currently users can only generate a key for one endpoint (a Discussions post) and for one application (Zapier).
+*as mentioned above, currently users can only generate keys for two endpoints (a Discussions post or a new task) and for one application (Zapier).